 The land of gods, also commonly known as the Devbhoomi, Uttarakhand is an Indian state which is blessed with the ever-flowing iridescent rivers making the landscape undoubtably one of the most pristine in North India.
 Holy and sacred in nature, the rivers of Uttarakhand are largely considered auspicious and lively.
 It is believed that the rivers, originating from the glaciers of India, Tibet and Nepal are not only religiously significant but play an important role in the cultural, economic and environmental life of the state and its citizens.
 Uttarakhand minus the rivers would literally be non-existent!
 Considered as the backbone of the state, the rivers are used for a variety of purposes ranging from prayers to agriculture and even to carry out day to day chores.
 Catering to the ritual needs of the Hindu devotees, the rivers of Uttarakhand are also famous for forming Sangams i.e. the convergence of two rivers at a given point.
 These sangams are termed as Prayags and there are five main Prayags that render Uttarakhand’s importance as a religious and spiritual state!
 Highly relevant in the Hindu mythology, these rivers are till date worshipped.
 Each river has its own notable presence making its paramountcy consequential.
 The rivers are also a source of major hydro and irrigation project, having disastrous consequences on the ecosystem in particular and environment in general.

-Here are a few major rivers of Uttarakhand, starting from Tons in the west till Kali in the east!
+Here are a few major rivers flowing among the Indian Himalayas of Uttarakhand, starting from Tons in the west till Kali in the east!

 Originating from the Satopanth Glacier and the Bhagirathi Kharak Glacier, Alaknanda (a Himalayan river) is considered as the source stream of Ganga, alongside of Bhagirathi.
 The length of Alaknanda is 190 km, flowing through major towns of the Garwhal division; covering Chamoli, Rudraprayag and Pauri Garhwal districts.
 It meets Dhauliganga at Vishnuprayag, Nandakini at Nandprayag, Pindar at Karnaprayag, Mandakini in Rudraprayag and Bhagirathi in Devprayag; where is officially becomes Ganga.
 Alaknanda is considered to be one of the holiest rivers of the state as its cuts through the very famous town of Badrinath, the last destination of Char Dham yatra.
 Alaknanda River is also desired for its adventurous side as its white waters and ferocious rapids offers thrill of a life time.
 Currently, there are 6 operational hydel projects on Alaknanda and 8 are under construction.